jfreeze/PhoenixProject.obsidian/new_phoenix_project.md

-# New Phoenix Project Setup
+# New Phoenix Project Setup with TailwindCSS

 ### Ensure Latest Version of Phoenix
 `mix local.hex`